michaelvl/gateway-api-lens/README.md

 # Graphviz Graph Output

-To output the Gateway-API configuration on Graphviz dot format, with the path `spec.values.default` from the `GatewayClass` parameter resource also shown:
+To output the Gateway-API configuration on Graphviz dot format, with the path `spec.values` from the `GatewayClass` parameter resource also
+shown:

 ```bash
 $ gateway-api-lens -o graph --gwc-param-path spec.values  |  dot -Tsvg > output.svg